Non Recent (Historical) Abuse

 Allegations of child abuse are sometimes made by adults and children many years after the abuse has occurred.
 There are many reasons for an allegation not being made at the time including fear of reprisals, the degree of control exercised by the abuser and shame or fear that the allegation may not be believed.
 An awareness that the abuser is being investigated for a similar matter or suspicions that the abuse is continuing against other children may trigger the reporting of the abuse at a later date.

 Reports of historical allegations can be complex as the alleged victims may no longer be living in the situations where the incidents occurred or the alleged perpetrators may no longer be linked to the setting or employment role.
-Such cases should be responded to in the same way as any other concerns and the Referrals Procedure should be followed.
+Such cases should be responded to in the same way as any other concerns and the Contacts and Referrals Procedure should be followed.
 It is important to ascertain as a matter of urgency if the alleged perpetrator is still working with, or caring for, children.

 Organisational responses to allegations by an adult of abuse experienced as a child must be of as high a standard as a response to current abuse because:

 - There is a significant likelihood that a person who abused a child/ren in the past will have continued and may still be doing so;

 - Criminal prosecutions can still take place despite the fact that the allegations are historical in nature and may have taken place many years ago;

 - If it comes to light that the historical abuse is part of a wider setting of institutional or organised abuse, the case will be dealt with according to the Complex (Organised or Multiple) Abuse Procedure.